spiralhalo/CanvasTutorial/Chapter-5.md

 At this point you should know how to create images and framebuffers.
 Create a color image called `composite_result` and a framebuffer called `composite` with `composite_result` attached as a color attachment.
 We don't need a depth attachment here.
 As a matter of fact, frame passes can't write into depth attachment anyway (I tried...)

+We also don't want the copy program to render to the G-buffer directly.
+Therefore, let's make a framebuffer called `copy_to_main` and set the color attachment to `main_color`.

 Next, we will create the composite and copy programs.
 The copy program isn't necessarily composite-related, so you might move it out into a `utility.json` file if you want.

 Either way, our programs look like this: